AlexSwensen/alexswensen.io-old/src/content/2022-07-27_automating-email-template-deployments.md

 Obviously this will not work for marketing emails, but for transactional and notification emails, this is perfectly adequate.

-If you are interested in trying this out, i have created a [template repository on Github](https://github.com/AlexSwensen/mailgun-emails-template) that you can explore and try for yourself.
+If you are interested in trying this out, I have created a [template repository on Github](https://github.com/AlexSwensen/mailgun-emails-template) that you can explore and try for yourself.

 If you have any questions, feel free to leave them below, or open an issue on the Github Repo.